Pacing Speed Enforcement

-- The officer follows the speeding vehicle using the police car to measure the speed of the offender.
+- following the speeding vehicle using the police car

-- The police officer follows behind the other car and matches the speed of the police vehicle with the speeding vehicle.
+- matching the speed of the police vehicle with the speeding vehicle

-- Once the speed is matched the police officer uses the speedometer of the police vehicle to determine the speed of the offending vehicle.
+- using the speedometer of the police vehicle to determine the speed of the offending vehicle

-- Once the police officer has ascertained the speed of the vehicle the officer matches the speed over a measured distance.
-The officer would then stop the driver and issue them a speeding ticket.
+- once the police officer has ascertained the speed of the vehicle the officer measures the speed over constant distance.

-In the absence of some evidence, elicited either on cross-examination or by defense witnesses, that would suggest that the police speedometer was inaccurate, this is enough to convict.
+In the absence of some evidence, elicited either on cross-examination or by defence witnesses, that would suggest that the police speedometer was inaccurate, this is enough to convict.

 The police officer many be required to prove to the court that the speedometer of the police vehicle was accurate for pacing, and that the police officer may have rounded the speed off to the lowest amount.